 Take a code monkey and promote him to project leader, then ask him to produce a set of development standards for the entire project.
 Watch him flounder like a fish out of water.
 I have seen development standards produced by such people, and they have got nothing at all to do with "best practice", just "the best that I can do (which is not much)" practice.
 Their idea of everyone working to the same standard is "this is the way that I do it, so if everyone does the same that will be good enough".
 All the programs were consistent, sure enough, but consistently low quality.
 Their rules are full of "do this" and "don't do that" without any word of explanation or justification.

 An organ grinder, on the hand, knows the difference between "good practice" and "bad practice", and can explain why something should or should not be used.
 He can explain why the quick solution sometimes is prone to errors while the long solution is better because it avoids the same potential for errors.
-Not only does he know why a rule exists, he also knows when a rule is inappropriate or ineffective because of a change in circumstances.
+Not only does he know why a rule exists and the circumstances for which it arose, he also knows when a rule is inappropriate or ineffective because of a change in circumstances.

 To a monkey the only way to create reusable code is by the old copy and paste method, which results in copies of the same code being pasted in numerous places throughout the application.
 This also means that any bugs are also duplicated, and any bug fixes have to be duplicated in every single copy.
 Even if such a person can see where code is being duplicated they don't know how to extract it and put it in a reusable library, or they can't be bothered to make the effort.